Cperez2187/paideia-tribune/content/posts/2018-11-01--promises-made-by-my-father/index.md

 Many times, I’ve made future promises and given my word, assuring him that despite my inability to grant his immediate request, I will at a later date.

 If there is one thing that my son always remembers, it is when I’ve made a promise.
-There is nothing that tugs on my heart strings quite like these three these words, "Dad you promised".
+There is nothing that tugs on my heart strings quite like these three words, *"Dad you promised"*.

 I am not the only Father that has made promises to his children.
 Our Heavenly has also made promises to us.